Monitor Audio Bronze BX5

 - Will need thorough system-matching if they’re not to sound aloof

-It’s been a year since Monitor Audio’s Bronze BX5s, scored the full five First Test stars in our November 2010 issue – and they’ve held a place close to our hearts – and adjacent to our listening rooms – ever since.
+It’s been a few years since Monitor Audio’s Bronze BX5s scored the full five First Test stars in our November 2010 issue.
+They’ve held a place close to our hearts – and adjacent to our listening rooms – ever since.
 Now we've brought them back and pitted them against newer competitors to see if they still measure up...

-Once or twice in the past year we’ve been tempted to put the BX5s’ pre-eminence down to a glaring lack of opposition, but now we’ve been able to gather five price-comparable rivals around them, it seems the Monitor Audios can impress regardless of numerous rivals.
+Once or twice in the past year we’ve been tempted to put the BX5s’ pre-eminence down to a glaring lack of opposition, but now we’ve been able to gather five price-comparable rivals around them, and the Monitor Audios can impress regardless of numerous rivals.

 Happily, the BX5s sound just as accomplished as they look.
-No matter what you thrown at them – and throw it we did, from Paul McCartney’s Check My Machine to the Leningrad Symphony Orchestra’s rampage through Tchaikovsky’s Symphony Number 4 in F Minor – they scarcely offer an opportunity for criticism.
+No matter what you throw at them – and throw it we did, from Holst's The Planets, to Bon Jovi via Daft Punk – they scarcely offer an opportunity for criticism.

 Tonality is neutral throughout, detail levels are sky-high and driver integration is achieved seamlessly.
 Timing is similarly effortless, and even under severe provocation the BX5s remain balanced, controlled and full of insight.